| Lesson 11 || Implications of the logging and nologging modes |

+If you turn off logging mode for these objects and modify them, only minimal redo is generated.
 Tables, indexes, or partitions may be set to nologging mode for loading a large block of data with the

+INSERT operation.
 When the nologging mode is set for a direct-load, the insert statements are not logged in the redo logs, and thus, the loading process is faster.